 - Peptic ulcer

-5 Impressive Health Benefits of Psyllium Husk
+5 Health Benefits and Uses of Psyllium Husk

 1. Relieves Constipation and Diarrhea

 Constipation is a very common health issue.
 Chronic constipation is especially common in adults older than 60 years, and symptoms occur in up to 50 percent of nursing home residents.
 Additional fiber intake in the form of psyllium is recommended by scientific studies to improve symptoms and provide natural constipation relief.
 Psyllium is recommended over magnesium-based laxatives, which should be avoided due to potential toxicity.

-Since psyllium husk helps make elimination easier, it also helps naturally treat hemorrhoids, which are often the result of constipation.
-Psyllium husk can also be used to help relieve mild-to-moderate diarrhea.
+Since psyllium seed husk helps make elimination easier, it also helps naturally treat hemorrhoids, which are often the result of constipation.
+Psyllium can also be used to help relieve mild-to-moderate diarrhea.
 It’s beneficial to diarrhea sufferers because it soaks up a significant amount of water in the digestive tract, which helps make the stool firmer and slower to pass through the system.

 2. Lowers Cholesterol

-Research makes it very clear that psyllium husk is a therapeutic addition to a healthy diet and lifestyle for people struggling with high cholesterol levels.
+Research makes it very clear that psyllium seed husk is a therapeutic addition to a healthy diet and lifestyle for people struggling with high cholesterol levels.

 In a double-blind, placebo-controlled parallel study, all subjects maintained their usual diets, which provided less than 300 milligrams of cholesterol per day and approximately 20 percent of energy from protein, 40 percent from carbohydrates and 40 percent from fat.
 The study found that eight weeks of treatment with psyllium reduced serum total cholesterol levels by 14.8 percent, low-density lipoprotein (LDL) cholesterol by 20.2 percent and the ratio of LDL cholesterol to high-density lipoprotein cholesterol by 14.8 percent relative to baseline values.
 The reductions in total cholesterol and LDL cholesterol became progressively larger with time, and this trend appeared to continue at the eighth week.

-Another study published in The Journal of The American Medical Association examined the effectiveness of psyllium husk as an adjunct therapy for people with mild to moderate high cholesterol levels.
+Another study published in The Journal of The American Medical Association examined the effectiveness of psyllium seed husk as an adjunct therapy for people with mild to moderate high cholesterol levels.
 This study found that compared with placebo, psyllium achieved a 4.8 percent reduction in total cholesterol level and an 8.2 percent reduction in low-density lipoprotein cholesterol level, clearly displaying psyllium husk’s ability to lower cholesterol naturally.

 3. Helps Manage Blood Sugar

-One study evaluated psyllium husk fiber’s effect on lipid and glucose levels as an adjunct to dietary and drug therapy in patients with type II diabetes.
-The study found that taking psyllium husk daily can help patients with type II diabetes control their blood sugar without negative side effects.
+One study evaluated psyllium seed husk fiber’s effect on lipid and glucose levels as an adjunct to dietary and drug therapy in patients with type II diabetes.
+The study found that taking psyllium daily can help patients with type II diabetes control their blood sugar without negative side effects.

-4. Improves Heart Health & Blood Pressure
+4. Improves Heart Health and Blood Pressure

-Adding high-fiber foods like psyllium husk to your diet can help to lower heart disease risk.
+Adding high-fiber foods like psyllium seed husk to your diet can help to lower heart disease risk.
 More specifically, a diet high in water-soluble fiber like psyllium husk is associated with lower triglyceride levels and a lower risk of cardiovascular disease.
 A study in the European Journal of Clinical Nutrition evaluated the effects of psyllium in type II diabetic patients and found that psyllium not only improved blood sugar, but also reduced the risk of coronary heart disease.

 One main way to prevent hypertension is through a healthy diet.
 In a randomized clinical trial, six months of supplementation with psyllium fiber significantly reduced both systolic and diastolic blood pressure in overweight people with hypertension.